 I have no doubt that, as laptops become more ingrained in school curricula, my kids will catch up to my own (adult) computer skills very quickly.
 But for now, tablets or hybrid laptops that have a touchscreen (or the ability to convert to tablet or “tent” mode) are ideal — and most developmentally appropriate — for the younger crowd.

-Research corroborates that touchscreens (vs. laptops with keyboards and a mouse) are in fact ideal for younger learners.
+Research corroborates that touchscreens (vs. laptops with keyboards and a mouse) are in fact ideal for younger learners (from preschool to elementary school).
 Mike Connell, who holds a doctorate in Education from Harvard University and an M.S. in Computer Science from MIT, says that touchscreen displays can facilitate learning for young children (as young as 1 year old!) and are intuitive enough for kids to engage in independent learning activities.

 Another study suggests that touchscreen tablets provide a tactile experience that can enhance the learning process for preschoolers who are learning to, for example, write letters.
 The study also found that young children (aged 0 to 5) who had access to touchscreens tend to perform better than those who used keyboards.